innocenzi/laravel-vite/docs/src/guide/multiple-configurations.md

 # Multiple configurations

-Vite currently does not support writing multiple bundles.
+Currently, Vite does not have support for generating multiple bundles.
 It will always write one manifest, with potentially a `vendor.js` file containing third-party and shared code.

-Sometimes though, you may need to create multiple bundles, and in that case you will need multiple configuration files.
+Sometimes though, you may need to have separated bundles for different parts of your application, and in that case you will need multiple configuration files.

 ## Creating multiple configurations

-Say you need a specific bundle for a back-office that uses different dependencies than the front-office.
-This documentation will guide you through that setup.
+Say you need a separate bundle for a back-office that uses a different stack than the front-office.

-You will need to update `config/vite.php`, create a new `vite.back-office.config.ts`, give the configuration name to the `@vite` directive and run slightly different development and build commands.
+You will need to add a configuration to `config/vite.php`, create a new `vite.back-office.config.ts` file, pass the configuration name to the `@vite` directive and run slightly different development and build commands.

 ## Updating Laravel Vite's config